schmelter-sap/jvmkill/docs/DEVELOPING.md

 ## Dependencies

 jvmkill has the following dependencies:
-* make for building
 * Rust for compilation and linking
 * JDK for JVMTI and JNI header files

-Development was undertaken on macOS 10.12 using GNU Make 3.8.1, Rust 1.18.0, and Apple JDK 1.8.0_66.
+Development was undertaken on macOS 10.12 using Rust 1.18.0 and Apple JDK 1.8.0_66.

 The [jvmkill ci pipeline][] builds the agent for various platforms (at the time of writing: macOS and Ubuntu Trusty).
 The pipeline definition is stored in the [Java Experience Concourse git repo][] (a private repository).